belozierov/SwiftCoroutine/README.md

     //parse data to Optional<UIImage>
     .map { UIImage(data: $0.data) }

-    //unwrap Optional<UIImage> by throwing error if nil .unwrap { throw URLError(.cannotParseResponse) }

-    //return new CoFuture with heavy task that will execute it on global queue .flatMap { TaskScheduler.global.submit($0.makeThubnail) }
+    //if not nil return new CoFuture with heavy task that will execute it on global queue .flatMap { TaskScheduler.global.submit($0.makeThubnail) }

     //get Result<UIImage, Error> and set image on the main thread .whenComplete { result in
-        let image = try? result.get() ?? self.placeholder
-        DispatchQueue.main.execute { self.imageView.image = image }
+        DispatchQueue.main.execute { self.imageView.image = try? result.get() }
     }
 ```

 Unlike `Coroutine.await()`, with `CoFuture.await()` you can start multiple tasks in parallel and synchronise them later.